 Below are some Spanish real estate websites that you can check:

 There are plenty of real estate agents in Spain who are used to doing business with expat buyers.
 They can often offer you valuable information about the region and help you in your property search.
 Be aware of scammers though.
 Never trust any agent who asks for upfront payments or suggests that they can “get you your property faster than others.”

 Keep in mind that as the buyer you have the right to choose your mortgage provider, notary, and so on.
 You don’t have to go with what the real estate agent suggests.
 Additionally, you should always negotiate their fees, as they might try to get you to pay more.

 Step By Step Process of Buying Property in Spain

 The process of buying a property in Spain is fairly straightforward.
-In this section, we’ll present you with a step by step instruction so you don’t miss anything:
+In this section, we’ll present you answers to how to buy property in Spain as a foreigner so you don’t miss anything:

 After you’ve looked at homes and found the one you like you should make your offer.
 You usually make this offer through the seller’s real estate agent.
 Prices are often open to negotiation.

 Unless the price is extremely attractive, try to make an offer that is a bit less than what the seller asked for.
 Though don’t go too low because you might offend the seller.
 After you verbally negotiate the price and reach an agreement, it’s better that you have the agreement in writing.
 For this, it’s always a smart idea to hire a notary.

 Step 2: Signing the Preliminary Contract and Paying the Deposit